qubic/integration/Partners/tx-based-use-case.md

 - request `latestTick` from `/latestTick` endpoint
 - create and sign transaction
 - send transaction with `latestTick + 5` (= your `targetTick`), store tx hash
-- to verify, either:
- - poll `/ticks/{targetTick}/approved-transactions` until it returns 200 for your `targetTick`.
-If the tx hash is available there, the tx was successful (as in examples down below), OR:
- - poll `/status` for `lastProcessedTick` and as soon as `lastProcessedTick` > `targetTick`, check `/ticks/{targetTick}/approved-transactions`.
-If the tx hash is available there, the tx was successful OR:
+- to verify, poll `/status` for `lastProcessedTick` and as soon as `lastProcessedTick` > `targetTick`, check `/ticks/{targetTick}/approved-transactions`.
+If the tx hash is available there, the tx was successful
- - poll `/status` for `lastProcessedTick` and as soon as `lastProcessedTick` > `targetTick`, check `/tx-status/{txId}`.
-If `moneyFlew = true`, the transaction was successful
 - if the transaction was NOT successful: start over with the process

 #### Please note:
 - **transactions in Qubic may fail by design**, therefore it is important to follow the steps above.